MicrosoftDocs/architecture-center/docs/industries/automotive/automotive-telemetry-analytics-content.md

 ### Dataflow

 1. The *data capture device* is connected to the vehicle networks and collects high-resolution vehicle signal data and video.
-The device publishes live vehicle signal messages (**1b**) or requests upload of recorded data files (**1b**) using an MQTT client to Azure Event Grid's MQTT broker functionality.
+The device publishes live vehicle signal messages (**1a**) or requests upload of recorded data files (**1b**) using an MQTT client to Azure Event Grid's MQTT broker functionality using a claims-check pattern.

 1. Event Grid routes live vehicle signal data (**2a**) to an Azure Functions app that decodes the vehicle signals to JavaScript Object Notation (JSON) and posts it to an Event Stream.

    Event Grid orchestrates file upload with the device client(**2b**) to OneLake or Azure Blob Storage.
 A completed file upload triggers a pipeline that decodes the data and writes the decoded file to OneLine in a format suitable for ingestion, such as parquet or CSV.

-1. The Event stream routs the decoded JSON vehicle signals for ingestion in Eventhouse (**3a**).
+1. The Event stream routes the decoded JSON vehicle signals for ingestion in Eventhouse (**3a**).

     A data pipeline triggers ingestion of decoded files from Lakehouse (**3b**).